gwillem/whip/README.md

 - [ ] add taskrunner syntax validation so we can lint the tasks before actual run
 - [ ] chief tests playbook for syntax errors
 - [ ] chief deputy supports rsync (via this? https://github.com/gokrazy/rsync/)
+- [ ] struct based cli arg parsing? such as go-arg or go-flags or kong

 # Demo